WoofGrrrr/file-system-broker/README.md

 + IN ADDITION, THE FOLLOWING DIRECTORY NAMES CANNOT BE USED:

-      .. (two dots or periods, if you're not American, full-stops)
+      .. (two dots or periods, or, if you're not American, full-stops)

 #### MAXIMUM LENGTH: